lvrtl/markdown-cv/index.md

 ### Looking for

--   Work that does more for others
--   working with a respect for code practice
+-   An organisation that's making things for people
 -   based in Edinburgh

 ## Work